ryanleonbutler/rbo/blog/posts/How did I create this blog? (Part 1).md

 ```

 ## [Django](https://www.djangoproject.com/)
+Django is one of the most popular web frameworks for Python.
+It is mature, stable and approachable, therefore my first choice for developing web apps using Python.

+We will start a new Django project, create a "blog" app, create a super user and the default SQLite database.
 ```
-# Start a new Django project, create a blog application, super user and the database.
 cd ~/myproject
 source venv/bin/activate
 (venv) django-admin startproject myproject .